-Since 1970, the New Hampshire Community Technical College at Nashua has been successfully meeting the educational needs of the Greater Nashua area.
-In 1976 the College expanded its facilities to include a separate automotive building.
+Since 1970, Nashua Community College has been successfully meeting the educational needs of the Greater Nashua area.
+In 1976, the College expanded its facilities to include a separate automotive building.
 A \$3.6 million addition to the main building was completed in June 1986.
-This addition featured an expanded science area, general classrooms, a hydraulics/pneumatics/robotics laboratory, photography laboratory and studio, microcomputer laboratories and an expanded cafeteria.
+This addition featured an expanded science area, general classrooms, a hydraulics/pneumatics/robotics laboratory, photography laboratory and studio, microcomputer laboratories, and an expanded cafeteria.
 In 1990, renovations were completed to accommodate a new program in Aviation Technology (Airframe and Powerplant).
 To address regional employment demands, the College implemented new programs such as Human Services, Early Childhood Education, Computer Engineering Technology, and Computer Science.

 Funds were approved in Spring 1999 to build a new library and to upgrade science laboratories.
 The Walter B. Peterson Library & Media Center opened in December 2000.
-In 2001, The Claremont Nursing Program was brought as a satellite to the Nashua Campus.
-Southern New Hampshire Medical Center continues to provide laboratory and classroom space on its West campus for this program.
+In 2001, the Claremont Nursing Program was brought as a satellite to the Nashua Campus.
+Southern New Hampshire Medical Center continues to provide a laboratory on its West campus for this program.
 The College received accreditation through the Commission on Institutions of Higher Education in 2002.
 Renovations to the main building and to the automotive building were undertaken in 2004 and 2005.
 In 2004, the Speech Language Pathology Assistant Program was added to address regional employment demands.
 The Restaurant Management Program was added in 2005 to provide an opportunity for community college students to have an international experience.
 Also in 2005, the College was chosen to be the site for the Honda PACT Program.
 That same year, a bond was approved to build a Wellness Center.
 The New Hampshire Board of Nursing gave approval to the Nashua Nursing Program in 2006, and the program received National League of Nursing initial accreditation in 2007.
 Ground was broken in April 2007 for the Wellness Center.
-In 2007, the New Hampshire legislature approved money to plan a new health and science academic building.
+In 2007, the New Hampshire Legislature approved money to plan a new health and science academic building.
 An addition to the Automotive Building is also being planned.
-In January 2008, the New Hampshire legislature approved a name change to Nashua Community College.
-It is one of seven colleges in the Community College System of New Hampshire.
-The Wellness Center will open in Fall 2008.
+In January 2008, the New Hampshire Legislature approved a name change to Nashua Community College.
+The Wellness Center opened in Fall 2008.
+In June 2009, the New Hampshire Legislature approved capitol improvement funds to construct a new health and science academic building to open Fall 2010.